Campus of the University of Illinois Urbana-Champaign: South Quad

 The South Quad lies south across Gregory Drive from the Undergraduate Library and the Main Quad and is home to numerous buildings that are part of the College of ACES and the College of Business.

 David Kinley Hall

 David Kinley Hall (DKH) is home to the departments of Political Science and Economics, and is used for many classes in the College of LAS.
 David Kinley Hall is one of the northernmost buildings on the South Quad, lying directly across Gregory Drive from the Main Library.
 It is the last building by Charles Platt.

 Surveying Building

 The Surveying Building is located behind David Kinley Hall.
 It is one of the only two Jacobean style structure on the Urbana-Champaign campus.

 Wohlers Hall

 Wohlers Hall is primarily used for administrative offices within the College of Business and is located west of David Kinley Hall and the Architecture Building on Sixth Street.
+Its original name was the Commerce West building or Com West for short.